-Best smart bathroom devices 2021
+Best smart bathroom devices 2023: Top mirrors, speakers and scales to help elevate your space

-(Pocket-lint) - The bathroom may not be first on the list when it comes to installing tech, but there's no reason why it can't be a big part of your smart home.
+The bathroom may not be first on the list when it comes to installing tech, but there's no reason why it can't be a big part of your smart home.

-Whether it's enjoying smarter lighting, listening to your morning playlist through a waterproof speaker or checking your progress on a smart scale, there's now a whole host of gadgets that can help bring your bathroom into the future.
+Whether it's enjoying smarter lighting, listening to your morning playlist through a waterproof speaker or checking on your progress with a smart scale - there's now a whole host of gadgets that can help bring your bathroom into the future.

 Below, we'll detail some of our top suggestions for filling out your space, as well as a couple of very aspirational smart toilets.